TriplyDB/Documentation/docs/triply-etl/extract/formats/index.md

 ![basic JSON-LD markup ](html-schema.png)

-1. The Script Type: What format your structured data will take (JSON-LD)
+1. `The Script Type`: What format your structured data will take (JSON-LD)
-2. The Context: Where the language you’re using comes from (schema.org)
+2. `The Context`: Where the language you’re using comes from (schema.org)
-3. The Type: What kind of thing is the search engine looking at (Article)
+3. `The Type`: What kind of thing is the search engine looking at (Article)
-4. The Property: What kind of quality will you be describing when it comes to this type (url)
+4. `The Property`: What kind of quality will you be describing when it comes to this type (url)
-5. The Value: What you’re actually telling the search engines about this property (the URL of the article)
+5. `The Value`: What you’re actually telling the search engines about this property (the URL of the article)

 Example taken from Wikipedia: